“Truth always comes out in the end, I’ve found. You can fool people for a while, but eventually the house of lies comes tumbling down.”

 “They call whoring the world’s oldest profession.
 Women have done it since the dawn of time.
-It’s just the way humans are biologically wired as a species.”
+It’s just how humans are biologically wired.”

-“The males want as many partners as possible, to produce as many offspring as possible.
+“Males want more partners to produce more offspring.
 When a female’s survival is threatened, she’ll offer him a chance to do just that.”

 “Whenever moral authority tells people to do things contrary to their base instincts, something has to give.”